 You will have the opportunity to become involved in UCC’s innovative Child Law Clinic where you can provide research assistance to lawyers on real cases, helping to make a contribution to the quality of advocacy on children’s issues, and lobbying for the reform of child law and children’s rights.

-Applicants for the LLM (Child and Family Law) Degree also have the option of registering for a Postgraduate Diploma in Child and Family Law.
-Students take 60 credits of taught masters’ modules from those on offer for the LLM (Child and Family Law).
+Applicants for the LLM (Children's Rights and Family Law) Degree also have the option of registering for a Postgraduate Diploma in Law (Children's Rights and Family Law).
+Students take 60 credits of taught masters’ modules from those on offer for the LLM (Children's Rights and Family Law).
 The Postgraduate Diploma can be completed over 9 months full-time or 18 months part-time.
 Those who wish to apply for the Diploma should contact firstname.lastname@example.org for application details.

 This shorter programme may be attractive to legal professionals and others who may prefer not to make an initial commitment to a full master’s programme.
 Graduates of the Postgraduate Diploma may further progress their studies by completing a 15,000 word research dissertation and graduating with a Masters in Law (LLM).

 Please visit the School of Law website here for up to date information on the programme.

 Programme regulations are available in the College Calendar

 Please see the Book of Modules for a more detailed description of programme modules.